What is Billions in Change?

 Isn’t water one of the main ingredients of 5-hour Energy?
 Would Manoj consider using Rainmaker water to produce 5-hour?

 Who can buy the Hans Free Electric™ bike?

 We expect to have a few different customer bases for the bike and will be designing different features based on customer needs and preferences.
 The consumer version of the Hans Free Electric™ is the simplest and least expensive.
 With just one flywheel, it will be created strictly for people in energy-poor regions of the world wanting primarily to power lights.
 A commercial version of Hans Free Electric™ with two flywheels will be slightly more expensive and harder to pedal but will generate twice as much electricity.
 Finally, for people in wealthy countries who want the bike for exercise or who simply like the idea of generating their own power, the Hans Free Electric™ will have a few more bells and whistles, including a lithium-ion battery and more aesthetic features, and will be priced based on the market.
-For every US version of the bike we sell, one bike will be given to a poor school operating without electricity.
+For every US version of the bike we sell, one bike will be given to a poor school, health clinic, or household operating without electricity.

 Why is the bike taking so long to get to market?
 I feel like I have been waiting forever.

 Since October 2015 when we released the film we’ve been focused primarily on getting the processes and partnerships set up to begin production and distribution of the Hans Free Electric™ bike.
 In the meantime, we’ve also done a pretty significant design overhaul of the bike.
 (Check out the model shown in the film vs. how it looks today).
 More improvements were made based on our spring 2016 pilot study, including the development of a single-flywheel consumer version and a portable power pack equipped with lights, a USB port, and a solar panel.
 Now that those product designs have been finalized, we’re working on tooling at the production plants in the US and India and plan to have the first units ready to ship in late March 2017.